lgreco/comp-271-su25-week00/README.md

 ```java
 public static void add(int value)
 ```
-This method should increase the size of the array `arr` by one element and insert the given `value` into the last position of the new array.
+This method should increase the size of the array `arr` by one element and insert the given `value` into the last position of the enlarged array.
 Ensure the rest of the original array remains intact.